yalidu/yalidu.github.io/_pages/about.md

 [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/)
  is available for application now!
 The fellowship lasts for three years.
 Feel free to contact me if you are interested!
-The application deadline is February 20th, 2023.
+The application deadline is March 28th, 2023.
 More details can be  found [here](https://royalsociety.org/grants-schemes-awards/grants/newton-international/)
 </span>